cztm/cztm/README.md

-#  Hi, I'm Chelyah ✨
+#  Hi, I'm Chelyah 👋
-I started in psychology, studying how people think and behave while trying to provide the support and empathy I once needed.
-Now I’m a data scientist, chasing the same question with different tools: how do we use data to make life better?
-Sometimes that means privacy tools, sometimes health dashboards, sometimes machine learning pipelines; always with a focus on projects that matter.
+My path began in psychology, where I studied how people think and behave while offering the support I once looked for myself.
+Today I’m a data scientist, asking the same question in a new way: how can we use data to make life better?
+Whether through privacy tools, health dashboards, or machine learning pipelines, I focus on building projects that matter.

 🌱 Lately I’m diving into Databricks, data lineage & governance, and the fun (and scary) world of generative AI security.

-⚡ Fun fact: My cat has been my most consistent project supervisor.
+⚡ Fun fact: My cat has been my most loyal (and favorite) project supervisor.

 ---